Sina-KH/TonCoin-Wallet-iOS-Contest/README.md

 ## :boom: Features

-:white_check_mark: **Backward-compatible:** All the `wallet storage logic` is backward compatible and reused.
+:white_check_mark: **Backward-compatible:** All the `wallet storage logic` is backward compatible and almost reused.
+Only a few changes applied to support new flows.

 :white_check_mark: **Updated tonlib:** The application is now using [the new tonlib repository](https://github.com/ton-blockchain/ton), and the